dtrinf/ssh-HostbasedAuthentication/README.md

 ssh-HostbasedAuthentication
 ===========================

-A UNIX / Linux shell script to add ssh authentication between machines.
+A UNIX / Linux shell script to add ssh authentication between all users of cluster machines.